lilyosah/tech-knowledgebase/Software-Engineering/Agile.md

 - [[Testing#Testing practices|Test driven development]]
 - New versions every week or so, continuously improve a working prototype
 - User stories instead of documentation

+==User stories:== 1-3 sentences written in non-tech language written jointly by customers and devs describing a use case/feature

 ## XP Variant